File uploader validation guide

 img-only

-With the above configuration, the File Uploader will only allow image files to be uploaded and will restrict the file size to a maximum of 2 MB.
-This ensures that all product images meet the required quality standards for the e-commerce platform.
+></uc-config>With this configuration, the File Uploader only accepts image files and caps the size at 2 MB.
+This ensures all product images meet the required quality standards for the e-commerce platform.

 There are two types of custom validators:

-- File validator: Validates an individual files.
+- File validator: Validates individual files.

 - Collection validator: Validates a collection of files.